Edward Fellowes, 1st Baron de Ramsey

+Fellowes was a major English landowner; his estates included approximately 20,021 acres across Huntingdonshire, Norfolk, and Cambridgeshire, including 15,629 acres in Huntingdonshire centred on Ramsey Abbey, 4,083 acres in Norfolk centred on Haveringland Hall, and 309 acres in Cambridgeshire.
+He also maintained a large London townhouse at No. 3 Belgrave Square.

 Lord de Ramsey married, in 1845, Hon.
 Mary Julia Milles, daughter of George Milles, 4th Baron Sondes.
 He died in August 1887, aged 78, and was succeeded in the barony by his eldest son William Henry Fellowes.
 The Dowager Lady de Ramsey died 10 April 1901.
 Their younger son Ailwyn Fellowes was a Conservative politician, elevated to the peerage as Baron Ailwyn in 1921.